JackyCaptainZhang/Building-of-Quadrotor-Drone-with-Raspberry-Pi-use-Python/README.md

 ![image](https://user-images.githubusercontent.com/55009904/157687073-dcc0d62b-cf4f-4803-b776-f94a0f152ff0.png)

 Enjoy and have a nice day!!
-Scan the QR code to see the blogs for more process details for this project!
+Scan the QR code to see the blogs for more process details and testing videos for this project!

 ![image](https://user-images.githubusercontent.com/55009904/157690444-42f65ff1-aab7-445b-9677-789917fbb77b.png)